 Draining grey water

-Campervans have two water tanks — one for clean water and one for grey water (from the shower, taps, etc.).
+Motorhomes have two water tanks — one for fresh water and one for grey water (from the shower, taps, etc.).
 Grey water is drained via a valve on the underside of the vehicle into a designated drain.
-If it’s your first time with a motorhome, have your passenger guide you as you position the van over the drain.
-You need to line up precisely!
-If you open the valve while off-target, the water will spill everywhere and I can guarantee you’ll end up with soaking wet shoes. 🙂
+If it’s your first time, get your passenger to guide you as you position the valve over the drain.
+You need to hit it spot on!
+If you pull the valve while you’re not lined up, the water will splash everywhere — and I can guarantee you’ll end up with soaked shoes. 🙂

-Water is refilled using a hose through an inlet on the side of the caravan.
+Fresh water is refilled via a hose through an inlet on the side of the motorhome.
 Always ask whether the water is potable when refilling.
 It’s not always clearly marked at campsites and petrol stations whether the water is safe for drinking.

-A caravan with solar panels and appliances set to eco mode (fridge, water heater) can last 2-3 days before the battery runs out.
-At campsites and motorhome stopovers (Stellplätze) along motorways, there’s usually an electrical hookup available (often included in the campsite fee).
-I recommend plugging in whenever you can — you’ll then be able to switch on all the lights, properly heat the water, and if you have electric heating, run it all night without worry.
+A motorhome with solar panels and appliances set to eco mode (fridge, water heater) will last 2–3 days before the batteries run flat.
+At campsites and stellplätze (motorhome service areas) near motorways, there’s usually an electric hook-up available (often included in the pitch fee).
+I’d recommend plugging in wherever you can — you’ll be able to switch on all the lights, properly heat the water, and if you’ve got electric heating, run it through the night without worrying.

 Replacing the gas bottle

-Always make sure the rental company hands over the vehicle with a full gas bottle.
-Changing a gas bottle is straightforward, but the caravan usually doesn’t carry a spare.
-For someone without gas experience, hunting for a replacement bottle and fitting it can be an unpleasant interruption to your holiday.
+Always make sure the hire company hands over the vehicle with a full gas bottle.
+Swapping the bottle is straightforward enough, but motorhomes rarely come with a spare.
+For someone unfamiliar with gas systems, hunting down a replacement bottle and fitting it can quickly turn into an unwelcome holiday chore.

-Do I need a special driving licence for a caravan?
+Do I need a special driving licence for a motorhome?

-The vast majority of campervans fall under the sub-3.5 tonne category and only require a standard Category B driving licence.
-A special licence is only needed for very large motorhomes that resemble a coach.
+The vast majority of motorhomes fall under 3.5 tonnes and can be driven with a standard Category B driving licence.
+You only need a higher category licence for the really large motorhomes that are more like coaches.

 What documents do you need for caravan travel in Europe?

-For motorhomes weighing under 3.5 tonnes (the vast majority of campervans), a standard Category B driving licence is sufficient.
-You’ll also need to carry the vehicle registration document (V5C or equivalent) and proof of insurance.
-If the vehicle is rented, bring the rental agreement with you — ideally in English as well as in the local language of the rental company.
+For motorhomes weighing up to 3.5 tonnes (the vast majority of campervans), a standard Category B driving licence is all you need.
+You should also carry the vehicle registration document (V5C or equivalent) and proof of insurance.
+If the vehicle is hired, take the rental agreement with you — ideally in both English and the local language.
+Don’t forget your passport, and if you’re driving from the UK to mainland Europe, you may also need a GB sticker or appropriate number plate markings.

-Caravan travel across Europe is generally more expensive than travelling by car.
-Besides higher fuel consumption, you need to factor in higher motorway tolls and road charges.
+Caravan travel in Europe is generally more expensive than travelling by car.
+On top of higher fuel consumption, you need to factor in steeper motorway tolls and road charges.
 Many countries have separate tariffs for motorhomes under 3.5 tonnes.
-Tunnel crossings are typically more expensive too, particularly in the Alps.
+Tunnel crossings tend to be pricier too, especially through the Alps.

-Very occasionally, you may be asked to weigh your motorhome.
-For example, in Austria, motorhomes are sometimes weighed and fined for exceeding the permitted gross vehicle weight.
+Very occasionally, you might get asked to have your motorhome weighed.
+In Austria, for example, police sometimes weigh motorhomes and issue fines for exceeding the permitted gross vehicle weight.

-You can find current motorway toll rates for all European countries on the website tolls.eu.
-Motorway vignettes can almost always be purchased at a petrol station before the border, or online.
+You can find up-to-date toll charges for all European countries on the website tolls.eu.
+Vignettes (motorway stickers) can almost always be purchased at petrol stations before the border, or online.

-I recommend buying motorway vignettes online and in advance.
-For example, in Portugal it’s not straightforward to buy a toll vignette outside of the internet (you need to borrow a box with an electronic chip), and if you don’t enter Portugal via a main border crossing, you may not be able to purchase one at all.
+I’d recommend buying vignettes online and in advance.
+In Portugal, for instance, it’s not straightforward to buy a vignette outside the internet — you need to borrow a small box with an electronic chip.
+If you don’t enter Portugal via a main border crossing, you might not be able to get one at all.

 If you’ve ever driven a large van, you won’t be surprised.
-And if you haven’t, you’ll manage just fine.
-I strongly recommend choosing a caravan with a reversing camera, or at least parking sensors.
-That way you won’t have to pick up pieces of a broken indicator light, like I did. 🤡
+And if you haven’t, don’t worry — you’ll manage.
+I’d strongly recommend choosing a motorhome with a reversing camera, or at the very least parking sensors.
+That way, you won’t end up picking bits of broken indicator lens off the ground, like I did. 🤡

-Driving a caravan comes with its limitations, and you’ll feel them most in busy cities where finding a parking spot is often tricky.
-I recommend searching for a suitable parking location online before you arrive, or even booking a spot in advance.
+Driving a motorhome comes with its limitations, and you’ll feel them most in busy cities, where finding a parking spot can be a real headache.
+I’d recommend searching online in advance for a suitable parking spot, or even booking one ahead of time.

-💡 A safe bet is always to look for larger paid car parks where you can see vans parked on Google Street View.
+💡 A safe bet is to always look for larger paid car parks — the kind where you can see vans parked on Google Street View.

-You won’t be able to get a caravan into virtually any underground car park, as they usually have a height restriction of about 2.2 metres, and campervans are at least 3 metres tall (plus antennas, roof windows, etc.).
+You won’t get a motorhome into almost any underground car park, as they typically have a height restriction of around 2.2 metres, and motorhomes are at least 3 metres tall (plus aerials, roof windows, etc.).

-A caravan is ideal for dogs — during the day we usually keep our dogs outside by the van, and we bring along a portable dog pen.
-Planning a caravan holiday with your dog?
-Make sure your pet has a valid pet passport, is microchipped, and has up-to-date rabies vaccinations — these are required for travelling between European countries.
+A motorhome is ideal for travelling with dogs — during the day we usually keep our dogs outside next to the vehicle, and we bring along a portable dog pen.
+Planning a caravan holiday with your furry companion?
+Make sure your pet has a valid pet passport, is microchipped, and has up-to-date rabies vaccinations — these are essential for travelling between the UK and European countries.

-We personally fell in love with the Dolomites, which are ideal for caravan holidays.
-We went in autumn, so we had no trouble finding a spot at a campsite.
-If you’re looking for a longer road trip, a fantastic route is Germany – France – Spain – Portugal.
+We fell in love with the Dolomites, which are absolutely perfect for motorhomes.
+We went in autumn, so we had no trouble finding space at campsites.
+If you’re after a longer road trip, a brilliant route is through France into Spain and on to Portugal — the Channel Tunnel or a ferry from Dover gets you to France, and from there the road south is spectacular.

 Parking outside campsites — wild camping

 Wild camping rules vary from country to country.
-Here’s a rundown of the regulations in some of Europe’s most popular destinations:
+So what are the regulations in Europe’s most popular destinations?

-TIP: Try the Camperguru app, where you’ll find an overview of the best campsites and wild camping spots across Europe.
+TIP: Try the Camperguru app, where you’ll find an overview of the best campsites and wild camping spots across the whole of Europe.

-Wild camping in Austria is only permitted in four federal states:
+Wild camping is only permitted in four Austrian federal states:

 - Upper Austria